 Will my TFCs be applied before the tuition deadline?

-TFCs are posted to student accounts after the third week of semester, which falls after the tuition deadline.
+Yes, TFCs are posted to student account before the tuition deadline.
 Please ensure that any balances not to be covered by tuition fee credits are paid in advance of the tuition deadline to avoid any late fees.
 (Please see below.)

 How do I avoid late fees on my student account?